velvet-os/velvet-os.github.io/flashing.md

 ## Flashing on Chromebook or Linux
 download the image

-using your browser, you can find image for ur specyfic device [here]()
+using your browser, you can find image for your specific device [here]()

 find the name.img.gz (it can be skipped if you already know file location)
 ```